 These features can sound good in theory, but they may also attract additional fees.
 For instance, the redraw feature on some home loans may have associated fees and withdrawal limits.
 An offset account may have an annual fee that more basic home loans may not.
 It’s worthwhile checking which features you have bundled into your loan, and what they’re costing you.

 Understand your home loan interest rate

 What interest rate are you currently paying on your home loan?
-With the average value of a new home loan for first home buyers over $400,0001, it’s a big financial incentive to do a health check on your home loan.
+With many first-home buyers borrowing hundreds of thousands of dollars, there’s a big financial incentive to do a health check on your home loan.

 The interest rate is the annual interest cost for borrowing money, but it doesn’t take into account any fees.
 The comparison rate incorporates the annual interest rate as well as most upfront and ongoing fees, providing a clearer picture of how much you’ll be up for.

 If you’re looking at switching providers, it’s a good idea to use comparison rates as your guide across various offerings.
 However, the comparison rate is calculated based on a $150,000 principal and interest loan over a 25-year term, so it’s not necessarily an accurate rate for your circumstances.